qpv-research-group/solcore5/docs/source/Installation/installation.rst

 There are several things that can go wrong in the above description, specially in Windows.

-1. **The tests associated with the Poisson-Drift-Diffusion solver fail**: This is usually the result of not having a Fortran compiler installed in your system, not being correctly configured or having a temperamental F2PY version, the tool - included in numpy - that makes Fotran code accesible from Python.
+1. **The tests associated with the Poisson-Drift-Diffusion solver fail**: This is usually the result of not having a Fortran compiler installed in your system, not being correctly configured or having a temperamental F2PY version, the tool - included in numpy - that makes Fortran code accesible from Python.
 Please, make sure you follow all the steps indicated in the :doc:`Fortran compiler section <compilation>` and above to have the PDD solver up and running.

 2. **Some of the dependencies fail to install**: That is rarely the case, as all dependencies are in the main Python repositories.
 However, there might be issues with Numpy, Matplotlib and Scipy.
 Depending on your Python distribution, some of these packages might need to be compiled and it is often easy to get them as a scientific bundle.
 You can check `Anaconda <https://www.continuum.io/downloads>`_ which provides all these packages together already configured for the correct OS.